01Create a Great Agenda

 - Follow up with confirmed guests one to two days before the scheduled event (electronic or over the phone).

-*You may also choose to formally call guests and extend a personal invite to the event.
+*You may also choose to formally call guests and extend a personal invitation to the event.

 06Don't Underestimate the Power of Personal Invitations